thoughtspot/thoughtspot.github.io/_admin/system-monitor/introduction.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-System monitoring tools in ThoughtSpot include a **Admin > System Health** page and system logs.
+System monitoring tools in ThoughtSpot include an **Admin > System Health** page and system logs.
 Additionally, ThoughtSpot provides several worksheets and out-of-the-box system monitoring pinboards.
 From these worksheets, you can create your own custom visualizations and pinboards.
 This page introduces these features and directs you towards more detailed information.

 ## **System Health** center